Iktisad/bangla_magazine_backend/doc/kanban/user.todo.md

 ## ✅ Done

+-   🟢 Remove arrow wrappers from the routes and implement bind in controllers to keep the context
 -   🟢 Implement a search user functionality by firstname, lastname, username, or email.
 -   🟢 Fix DOB format in the user model.
 -   🟢 Implement express validator.